ribaltazar/cse15l-lab-reports/LabReport4.md

 ---

-## Step 5 (Clone your fork of the repository from you Github account)
+## Step 5 (Clone your fork of the repository from your Github account)

 ![Image](Step5clone.jpg)